Skip to main content

 -List of allowed CORS origins.
 When it's set, the Proxy will include only that origin in the Access-Control-Allow-Origin response header which matches the request's Origin.

-When there's no matching request origin, the Proxy will set the Access-Control-Allow-Origin response header to the first item in the allowed origins list.
+When there's no matching request origin and the allowed_origins_regex option is not set, the Proxy will set the Access-Control-Allow-Origin response header to the first item in the allowed origins list.

 http: